 Our research addresses consistency checking as well as failure and recovery issues for service-oriented environments through the use of integration rules, invariants, and application exception rules, used together with a checkpointing concept known as assurance points.
-Figure 1 provides motivation for the use of these concepts together with an overview of the rule functionality presented in this chapter.
-In particular, consider a decentralized execution environment consisting of Process Execution Agents (PEXAs).
-Each PEXA is responsible for monitoring the execution of different processes.
+To motivate the use of these concepts, consider a decentralized execution environment consisting of Process Execution Agents (PEXAs) as shown in Figure 1.
+In our research, a PEXA is responsible for monitoring the execution of different processes.
 As shown in Figure 1, PEXA 1 is responsible for the execution of P1 and P4, PEXA 2 is responsible for P2, and PEXA 3 is responsible for P3.
-Each process invokes services at distributed locations.
-As shown in Figure 1, P1 invokes operation_a at the site of PEXA 1, operation_b and operation_c at the site of PEXA 2.
+Each process invokes services at various locations within the network.
+As shown in Figure 1, P1 invokes operation_a at the site of PEXA 1, operation_b and operation_c at the site of PEXA 2, and operation_d at the site of PEXA 3.

 Figure 1 also illustrates that PEXAs are co-located with Delta-Enabled Grid Services (DEGS).
-A DEGS is a Grid Service that has been enhanced with an interface that stores the incremental data changes, or deltas, that are associated with service execution in the context of globally executing processes [3, 41].
+A DEGS is a Grid Service that has been enhanced with an interface that stores the incremental data changes, or deltas, that are associated with service execution in the context of globally executing processes [2, 41].
 A DEGS uses an OGSA-DAI Grid Data Service for database interaction.
 The database captures deltas using capabilities provided by most commercial database systems.
 Our own implementation has experimented with the use of triggers as a delta capture mechanism, as well as the Oracle Streams capability [41].
 Oracle Streams is a feature that monitors database redo logs for changes and publishes these changes to a queue to be used for replication or data sharing.

-Deltas captured using DEGS are stored in a delta repository that is local to the service.
-Our past work [46, 50] has experimented with the creation of a Process History Capture System (PHCS) that includes deltas from distributed DEGSs and the process runtime context generated by the process execution engine.
-Deltas are dynamically merged using timestamps as they arrive in the PHCS to create a time-ordered schedule of data changes from distributed DEGS.
-The global delta object schedule is used to support recovery activities when process execution fails [46, 48, 49, 51], where the global delta object schedule provides the basis for discovering data dependencies among processes.
-Our most recent work has transformed the global delta object schedule into a distributed schedule with a decentralized algorithm for discovering data dependencies [42, 28].
+Fig. 1.
+Decentralized Process Execution Agents with Events and Rules execution engine.
+Deltas are dynamically merged using timestamps as they arrive in the PHCS to create a time-ordered schedule of data changes from the DEGS.
+The global delta object schedule is used to support recovery activities when process execution fails [47, 46, 45], where the global delta object schedule provides the basis for discovering data dependencies among processes.
+Our most recent work has transformed the global delta object schedule into a distributed schedule with a decentralized algorithm for discovering data dependencies [40, 25].
+As a result, each PEXA in Figure 1 has its own local delta object schedule.